 Auriemma values employee growth.
-We communicate with our people, discussing career goals and providing opportunities to help them get to the next level.
-Employees are exposed to a variety of work that immerses them in new business areas and deepens their skill set.
+We communicate with our people, discussing career goals and providing opportunities to help their careers get to the next level.

 We hire intelligent, creative, and inquisitive problem-solvers who work well with others.
 The ideal candidate is excited to meet the unique challenges posed by our clients and will go the extra mile to provide solutions and insights.

 Jack worked for HSBC and Lloyds Banking Group before joining Auriemma Group in 2014 as a Manager in the Partnerships practice.

 Jack worked for HSBC and Lloyds Banking Group before joining Auriemma Group in 2014 as a Manager in the Partnerships practice.
 He’s been promoted twice in his time at Auriemma, going from a support role to leading projects, securing new business, and helping junior employees develop.

 When I was looking at what to study at university, the best advice I got was to do what you love.
 I’ve followed that through in my career.
 For me, if it’s not interesting and won’t motivate you, you won’t perform at your best level.
 So my best advice is to find something you’re genuinely interested in, something you have a genuine appetite and hunger to learn about.